Located in the mountains of northern Laos, Luang Prabang is nestled between the Mekong and Nam Khan rivers and reaches 700 meters above sea level.

-There are a few spots in Luang Prabang to join young Laoation people dancing to the popular Mor Lam-Luk Tuung music and Thai pop songs, but as the town shuts down around 10pm, you will probably find yourself enjoying a Beer Laos outside your guesthouse and turning in early.
+There are a few spots to join young Laoation people dancing to Mor Lam and Thai pop songs, but as the main town shuts down around 10pm (after the night market), you will probably find yourself enjoying a Beer Laos outside your guesthouse and turning in early.

+My advice is visit during its dry season, from November to May.
 Stay near the night market and you will be a stone's throw from the epic Mekong River that winds down through the valleys, carving up the jungle and playing host to wading fisherman casting chained nets into its waters.

 The food is very good in Luang Prabang, but if I had to recommend one place it would be the Saffron Coffee shop.
 You will find an abundance of baguettes and cakes everywhere, a timeless sign of French colonial rule.